raspberrypilearning/cd-intermediate-javascript-sushi/en/step_8.md

 This gets a bit tricky: local storage can't store HTML, so you need to take the HTML code and turn it into pure JavaScript.
 To do this, you'll need an **array**.

 ### Arrays
 An array is a special kind of variable that's a list of variables.
 You can create one with square brackets `[]`, and add items to it with the `push` method.
-You can look at a specific array item using `alert` and the item's **position** in the array.
+You can remind yourself what a specific array item is using `alert` and the item's **position** in the array.
 Note that JavaScript starts counting at `0`!

 ```JavaScript
 var myArray = [];